sjaakspiegels/dsl-migrator/ReadMe.md

 ### Interface Shortcuts

 To generate a contract class that implements an interface, you must define the name of the interface with the ! = shortcut first.
-The definition of the interface that uses the interface identifier that you specifiy after the = must already exist and be contained in a C# file.
+The definition of the interface that uses the interface identifier that you specify after the = must already exist and be contained in a C# file.
 For example, the IIdentity interface is defined in Interfaces.cs in the sample project.

 ```csharp
 if ! = IIdentity
 ```
-Once you have asscoaited ! with an interface, define a class that implements it like this:
+Once you have associated ! with an interface, define a class that implements it like this:

 ```csharp
 UniverseId!(long id)